danielsoro/send-mail-server/README.md

 send-mail-server
 ================

-Simples example about sending mail on WildFly. :-)
+Simple example about sending mail on WildFly. :-)

 Configuration JavaMail in WildFly 8